About This Listing

 Rashnaa at Parliament and Wellesley.
 Lunch and dinner specials.
-Yes, it is THAT good!
-Patio.
+Yes, it is THAT good.

 Stout Irish Pub @ Parliament and Carlton (just east of Parliament, south side) in Cabbagetown - 10 minutes north on Parliament.

 Jersey Giant in St Lawrence Market – Church and Front.
 Half-price chicken wings Monday and pints at 2 for $11 or $12.
 Large cans for $5.